Skip to Content

 Instructions

-1. Spray a baking pan with cooking spray.
+2. Spray a baking dish with cooking spray.

-2. Cut off the top of the bell peppers.
+3. Cut off the tops of the bell peppers.
 Remove the seeds and membranes and cut a small slice from the bottom (If necessary) so that they sit evenly.

 4. Season the inside of the peppers with salt and pepper.

-5. Add the olive oil to a non stick pan and cook the ground turkey, chopped pepper tops, mushrooms, onion, and garlic until the turkey is browned and the vegetables are slightly tender - about 4 minutes.
+6. Add olive oil to a non-stick pan and cook the ground turkey, chopped pepper tops, mushrooms, onion, and garlic until the turkey is browned and the vegetables are slightly tender - about 4 minutes.

-9. Add the spinach and basil to the turkey mixture and cook a minute or so until it wilts.
+9. Add the spinach and basil to the turkey mixture and cook 1-2 minutes until the spinach wilts.

 10. Season the mixture with additional salt and pepper to taste if needed.